gryzus24/anki-dodawacz/README.md

 Search for a word and select definitions by their index.<br>
 Program saves your choice in a `cards.txt` file which can be manually imported to Anki.<br>
-You can also connect it directly to Anki via AnkiConnect to streamline the process.
+You can also connect it directly to Anki via Anki-Connect to streamline the process.

-#### AnkiConnect configuration
+#### Anki-Connect configuration

-1. open Anki and install the AnkiConnect add-on (2055492159)
+1. open Anki and install the Anki-Connect add-on (2055492159)
-2. use `-ap auto` or `-ap {path}` to add "collection.media" path so that the program knows where to save audio files
+2. use `-ap auto` or `-ap {path}` to add your "collection.media" path so that the program knows where to save audio files
 3. specify your deck `-deck {deck name}`
 4. add a premade note `--add-note` or specify your own `-note {note name}`
-5. enable AnkiConnect `-ankiconnect on`
+5. enable Anki-Connect `-ankiconnect on`

 To configure the program further use the `-conf` command.<br>
 To display usage information for a command just type its name.